Understanding THE BEAUTY CONVERSATION

 What are PEPTIDES?

 Peptides are chains of amino acids or active proteins which trigger changes in the skin.
 They are programmed to signal collagen and elastin production.
 Peptides in skincare works as a stimulant.
 Found in moisturisers and serums.
-There are different types of peptides some which directly stimulate you skin to regenerate and others that can’t directly stimulate production but are small enough to penetrate and deliver other active ingredients (See Copper Peptides).
+There are different types of peptides some which directly stimulate you skin to regenerate and others that can’t directly stimulate production but are small enough to penetrate and deliver other active ingredients.
+Check out this master moisturiser packed with peptides.

 Is Zinc good or bad in skincare?

 Zinc is a mineral and is often used in the treatment and prevention of acne by regulating the activity of sebum production.
 Typically used in combination with other active ingredients to aid their effectiveness like Vitamin A & C but also used in sun protection products.
-In sun protection, its usually called out as Zinc Oxide.
+In sun protection, it’s usually called out as Zinc Oxide.
+Check out our favourite sun screen from Dr. Lancer.